-Lemon Turmeric Energy Balls rich in beautiful citrus aroma enriched with turmeric, and chia seeds.
-These immune boosting, refined sugar-free energy balls are rich in fibers and plant-based proteins.
-Perfect for everyday snacking.
+Soft and citrusy, these Lemon Turmeric Energy Balls are just amazing.
+They are loaded with flavor and powerful SUPERFOODS – healing spice turmeric and nutritious chia seeds.
+These immune boosting, added-sugar-free power balls are rich in fibers and plant-based proteins.
+Perfect healthy snack.

-The reasons why I’m SO obsessed with turmeric is because of the pervading cold and flu.
+The reasons why I’m SO obsessed with turmeric lately is because of the cold and flu season that’s started to happen around us.
 Honestly, I’m not such a fan of antibiotics or any pills as a matter of fact.
 I believe we can prevent many diseases just by eating right and healthy food, and why not giving natural remedies a chance to protect us.
-It’s always better to be safe than sorry.
 Right?!
-And for the time now, we are doing well… my family I mean.
-My kid had some sore throat last week, but after a double dose of vegetable stew with turmeric, chamomile tea with ginger and honey, and of course the-one-and-only-mother love, we were able to repel a troublesome sore throat.
-We VS flu – 1:0!
-Whoohoo!

-I decided to make these Lemon Turmeric Energy Balls because everyone in the house loves quick energy snacks.
+So last week I decided to make these Lemon Turmeric Energy Balls because everyone in the house loves it.
 And we can’t get enough lemon and turmeric in our bodies these days for immune boosting.
 Energy balls are really great for the quick energy boost, but also they are very nutritious and healthy snack that will satisfy your hunger and cravings for sweets, without unnecessary calories.

-- made with only 7 ingredients and done in 10 minutes,
+- made with only 7 simple ingredients in less than 10 minutes,

-- full of high-quality dietary fibers that promote good digestion, weight loss, and healthy digestive system,
+- full of high-quality dietary fibers that promotes good digestion and weight loss,

 - rich in plant-based proteins,